Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-Receiving SMS messages for many popular sites.
+- Receiving SMS messages for many popular sites;
-The "Other sites" button if the required resource is not in the list.
-You can also send a request to add a site to the list.
+- The "Other sites" button if the required resource is not in the list.
+You can also send a request to add a site to the list;
-49 countries of the world.
+- 49 countries of the world;
-Rent a number for 14 countries for 1, 3, 7, 15 and 30 days.
-You can receive SMS messages from any sites and applications without restrictions.
+- Rent a number for 14 countries for 1, 3, 7, 15 and 30 days.
+You can receive SMS messages from any sites and applications without restrictions;

 ## VAK-sms